Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Introduction

-Belinski and Zakharov recalled the particular case in which the metric tensor $\widetilde g_{\mu \nu}$ depends on two variables only, which correspond to spacetimes that admit two commuting Killing vector fields, i.e. an Abelian two-parameter group of isometries.
-This assumption allowed them to propose the so-called Belinski-Zakharov transform to obtain solitonic solutions.
-Gravisolitons have an unusual number of features, however, it is known that spacetimes highly important in physics and cosmology applications, such as Kasner spacetimes, can be identified as gravisolitons \cite{belinski2001gravitational, belinskii1978integration}.
+Belinski and Zakharov recalled the particular case in which the metric tensor $\widetilde g_{\mu \nu}$ depends on two variables only, which correspond to spacetimes that admit two commuting Killing vector fields, i.e., an Abelian two-parameter group of isometries.
+This assumption allowed them to propose the so-called Belinski-Zakharov transform to obtain solitonic solutions, so-called “gravisolitons".
+The Gravisolitons have an unusual number of features; however, it is known that spacetimes highly important in physics and cosmology applications, such as Kasner spacetimes, can be identified as gravisolitons \cite{belinski2001gravitational, belinskii1978integration}. { Subsection \ref{Disc} contains further details on these solutions.}

-We will choose here a metric tensor depending on a time-like coordinate $x^0$, and one space-like coordinate $x^1$ (possibly nonnegative).
-This choice, as will stay clear below, corresponds to considering non-stationary gravitational fields, often referred to as Gowdy models \cite{Gowdy}, even when no compact spatial sections are considered.
-They are also often mentioned as generalized Einstein-Rosen spacetimes \cite{carmeli1984einstein}.
-In the particular case where one has diagonal metrics these are called Einsten-Rosen spacetimes, first considered in 1937 by Einstein and Rosen \cite{Einstein1937}.
+Following Belinski and Zakharov, we will choose here a metric tensor depending on a time-like coordinate $x^0$, and one space-like coordinate $x^1$ (possibly nonnegative).
+This choice, {as will be clear below}, corresponds to considering non-stationary gravitational fields, often referred to as Gowdy models \cite{Gowdy}, even when no compact spatial sections are considered.
+They are also referred to as generalized Einstein–Rosen spacetimes \cite{carmeli1984einstein}.
+In the particular case where one has diagonal metrics, these are called Einstein-Rosen spacetimes, first considered in 1937 by Einstein and Rosen \cite{Einstein1937}.

-In this work we take the time-like coordinate $x^0 = t$ and the space-like coordinate $x^1= x$.
-In this case the coordinates are typically expressed using Cartesian coordinates in which $x^i \in \{ t,x\}$ with $i\in \{0,1\}$, and $x^a,x^b \in\{y,z\}$, where the Latin indexes $a,b\in\{2,3\}$.
-Then the spacetime interval is a simplified block diagonal form: